ZoneMinder/zmeventnotification/docs/guides/hooks.rst

 -  You need to have ``pip3`` installed.
 On ubuntu, it is ``sudo apt install python3-pip``, or see
    `this <https://pip.pypa.io/en/stable/installing/>`__
--  Clone the event server and go to the ``hook`` directory
+-  Clone the event server repository and go to the ``hook`` directory

 .. code:: bash

-    git clone https://github.com/pliablepixels/zmeventnotification # if you don't already have it downloaded
+    git clone https://github.com/baudneo/zmeventnotification # if you don't already have it downloaded

     cd zmeventnotification